-Creating Morning and Afternoon Routines in Your Classroom
+Creating A Teacher Morning Routine and Afternoon Routine in Your Classroom

 There's no one-size-fits-all routine that will work for every teacher.
-As you are thinking about creating routines, think about the things that you need to do every day - maybe things that are constantly stressing you out or things you often forget to do.
-Think about things like prepping materials, writing objectives, finishing up lesson plans, grading papers, making positive parent contacts, checking emails, cleaning off your desk, passing out papers, etc.
+As you are thinking about creating routines for your 3rd, 4th, or 5th grade classroom, think about the things that you need to do every day - maybe things that are constantly stressing you out or things you often forget to do.

 As you think about what you would like your morning and afternoon routine to look like, write it out.
 Then, start small with one new habit in the morning when you enter the classroom and one in the afternoon before you leave.
 Then, habit stack with a new habit, changing and adapting the routine as you go.
 Eventually you will have created a morning and afternoon routine that you love.

 Make copies, find a fiction book, and you'll be ready for any emergency that comes your way!